 This is an exotic manual-focus third-party lens that was made to fit Nikon, Canon FD, and some other cameras.

-The Nikon mount version works great with better digital cameras, especially the D2, D200, D300 and D3, whose meters can be programmed in the menus for complete compatibly.
+The Nikon mount version works great with Nikon's full-frame and better DX digital cameras.
 Focus is of course always manual.

 Tokina only sold about 1,000 of these in USA over 10 years.
 At its peak, they only sold about 10 per month in the USA.

 It's a big lens, over a foot (30cm) long and takes a 95mm filter.